CSIRO-enviro-informatics/wescml/README.md

-# wescml
+# WESCML
-Water and Energy Supply and Consumption info model - A data standard for water and energy supply and consumption
+Water and Energy Supply and Consumption info model - A data standard for water and energy supply and consumption.

 ##About